AdaCore/gnatstudio/docs/users_guide/extending.rst

 be done when the button is pressed.
 The button is not created if the action action does not exist.

+.. index:: icons
+.. index:: images

 This tag accepts one optional attribute, :file:`iconname` which you can use to override the default image registered for the action or set one if the action no image.
-The value for this attribute is an icon name.
+See :ref:`Adding_stock_icons` for more information on icons.

 The following example defines a new button::